 Short selling has no effects on the price of the stock.

-9. What is the effect on stock price with the issuance of new stock?
+9. What is the impact on stock price with the issuance of new stock?

 There is no effect on the stock price when new stock is issued.